 I have now come to love Methodism and the wonderful mystic, inclusive, heart oriented spirituality of its founder.
 Since becoming a Methodist minister I have been committed to holding a space for those who feel naturally called to contemplative practice in the church and indeed for those who have left the church because this has not been available.
 I reach out to those who describe themselves as spiritual but not religious and create opportunities for deeper reflection for those who are religious but not spiritual.

-Heart and Soul is precisely this space!
-The group meets fortnightly but through this blog I hope to begin to broaden the reach of Heart and Soul for a wider group.
+Quiet Soul is precisely this space!
+The group meets fortnightly but through this blog I hope to begin to broaden the reach of Quiet Soul for a wider audience.
 If you are interested in finding out more please use the contact page to get in touch.